aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-27-swiftui-animation-tricks.md

 ## Use `animation(_:value:)` instead of `.animation(_:)`

 Let’s start with the simplest lesson: always use `animation(_:value:)` for implicit animations.
-I’m sure we’ve all used SwiftUI’s simpler animation modifier `.animation(_:)`, but  by using `animation(_:value:)` instead, we ensure the animation is *only* applied when the specified `value` changes.
-Without this, the animation may be applied when other properties change or during animated transitions.
+Unlike the simpler `.animation(_:)` modifier, this also requires an `Equatable` value parameter and the animation will *only* be applied when that value changes.
+Without this, the animation may run when other properties change or during animated transitions.

 Here’s an excerpt from the code for my timer view, which draws a clock face and a hand.
 The hand animates when its `angle` changes, thanks to `animation(.interactiveSpring(), value: angle)`.